 What We Do

-ONL is arranged into three branches that work collaboratively with the laboratories and key stakeholders to deliver mature vital science and technology capabilities and effective technology solutions to secure our homeland:
+ONL is arranged into three branches that work collaboratively with laboratories and key stakeholders to deliver mature vital science and technology capabilities and effective technology solutions to secure our homeland:

 - Our Utilization Branch focuses on effective use of the DOE national laboratories and the five DHS laboratories for research, test, evaluation and technology transition activities in service of homeland security missions.
 The branch develops policies and proposals for the effective use of laboratories for DHS work.
 In addition, the branch is a primary driver in setting the laboratories’ research agendas and ensuring continuity of capabilities; establishing, managing and maintaining strategic partnerships; leading strategic alignment initiatives; and representing ONL on technology and science interagency working groups.